Rakhyvel/Orng_old/documentation.md

 ## Arrays
 Arrays in Orange are contiguous chunks of memory.
 Unlike in C, arrays *are* that memory, not just pointers.
 Also unlike C, the length of the array is known and stored at the beginining of the array.

 Arrays are closely related to structs.
 They have two fields, `length` and `data`. `length` is an integer and is how long the array is. `data` is the first element in the array.
+You can take the address of the `data` field to get a C compatible array, if needed.

 ### Fixed arrays
 There are two forms of arrays, fixed and dynamic.
 Fixed arrays are stored in-place either on the stack or within a struct.
 They are declared using `[x]` where `x` is a compile-time constant expression.